 List of popular general-purpose programming languages

-All programming languages on this list are general-purpose.
+All programming languages on this list are general-purpose and imperative.

 List of popular programming languages:

 Some popular programming languages have become less used, and has been replaced by other with similar characteristics and better features.
 They are included later on this post in the section “List of declining popular programming languages”.